 The Baltimore Sun reports today the medical malpractice rates continue to fall.
 My favorite line from the article: “Since that deal was struck, claims payouts have fallen sharply, sparking debate over whether a malpractice crisis ever existed.”
 Hmmm, I hadn’t thought about that.

-I’m preparing for trial on Monday and I don’t want to completely flush out this issue but this article made me think of something.
-If we are going to offer state subsidies to doctors for their malpractice insurance – which I don’t necessarily oppose but I’m not sure I believe are necessary – couldn’t we make financial necessity a variable in the equation?
-Could we make a rule that a doctor make less than $300,000 a year to be eligible for a subsidy?
+I’m preparing for trial on Monday and I don’t want to completely flush out this issue, but this article made me think of something.
+If we will offer state subsidies to doctors for their malpractice insurance – which I don’t oppose but I’m not sure I believe are necessary – couldn’t we make financial necessity a variable in the equation?
+Could we make a rule that a doctor who makes less than $300,000 a year be eligible for a subsidy?
 Would MedChi or Medical Mutual oppose this?
 If so, on what basis?

 I have no problem with doctors making a boatload of money.
 By all means.
 They should.
-But if you are making a half million a year, should you be able to claim that the state should subsidize or, far worse, that victims of medical malpractice should be under compensated to subsidize your business expenses?
+But if you are making a half million a year, should you be able to claim that the state should subsidize you or, far worse, that victims of medical malpractice be under-compensated to subsidize your business expenses?